justarandomgeek/vscode-factoriomod-debug/doc/debugapi.md

 ## Disable dumping for large files

 files can be excluded from dumping with `__DebugAdapter.dumpIgnore(nameOrNames)`.
 These must be exact source names, e.g. `"@__modname__/file.lua"`.
-This will disable disassembly, breakpoint validation, phobos debug symbols, and possibly other future features in these files.
+This will disable disassembly, breakpoint validation, and possibly other future features in these files.
 This may be appropriate if you are experiencing long hangs on `require`s of large (5+MB) data files.